 Before Skyrim, there was Oblivion, and this game is also a testament to the longevity of the Elder Scrolls series.
 Much like Skyrim, it also still pulls in a considerable number of players, even a whopping 15+ years after its original release.

-The gameplay is quite similar, albeit it features plenty of the classic RPG elements that Skyrim eliminated in the name of streamlining and simplification, so leveling is a bit more complex.
-Other than that, you’ll find that Oblivion is quite similar to Skyrim in most respects.
+The gameplay is quite alike, although it includes many of the traditional RPG aspects that Skyrim removed to make things simpler and more streamlined, so leveling becomes a little more complicated.
+Apart from that, you’ll discover that Oblivion is quite comparable to Skyrim in most ways.

 Going back in time, you may find that the older Elder Scrolls titles might also be worth giving a try, although they are most definitely products of a different time.